19 Babysitter Rules All Parents Should Enforce

-Some babysitters might think it's okay to slip outside for a few minutes and have a cigarette after the kids have gone to bed, or to enjoy a glass of wine.
+Some babysitters might think it's okay to slip outside for a few minutes and have a cigarette after the children have gone to bed, or to enjoy a glass of wine.
 But remind them that they're still on the job, even if the kids are asleep.
 If there's an emergency or the kids wake up, they need to be mentally sharp and able to be responsible.

 Any kind of tobacco use is seen as unprofessional and tends to be looked down upon by parents nowadays, who don't want their homes to smell like smoke.
 Even if your sitter goes outside to smoke, it will still be on their clothes and transfer to your furniture.

 If your sitter is a smoker, ask them to consider chewing nicotine gum while they're on the job.
 It will help prevent cravings for a cigarette while also not leaving your house smelling like smoke.

-You want a sitter that actively plays with your kids and keeps them engaged, but there's a line between playing nicely and getting a bit rough.
-Particularly if your kids are a bit older.
+You want a sitter that actively plays with your children and keeps them engaged, but there's a line between playing nicely and getting a bit rough.
+Particularly if your children are a bit older.

 Talk to your sitter about what kinds of play are and aren't appropriate for your kids to engage in.
-And if your kids are prone to roughhousing, it's good to speak to them about how to behave for the babysitter before you leave as well.
+And if your children are prone to roughhousing, it's good to speak to them about how to behave for the babysitter before you leave as well.

 Keeping things toned down will help prevent injuries.

 Your babysitter should have a list of activities they can do with your child to keep them busy.
-Whether the sitter is playing with them actively, or just supervising them more passively while they do crafts, they should be spending some quality time with your kid.
+Whether the sitter is playing with them actively, or just supervising them more passively while they do crafts, they should be spending some quality time with your child.
 You don't want a babysitter that just watches television or is on their phone the entire time.

-Most parents are in agreement that babysitters should never yell at kids or spank them.
+Most parents are in agreement that babysitters should never yell or spank children.